Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 To monitor lung disease

-To determine the severity of lung disease
+To determine how serious the lung disease is

-After taking a deep breath, your child forcefully breathes into the spirometer as completely and forcefully as possible.
+After taking a deep breath, your child breathes into the spirometer as completely and forcefully as possible.
 The spirometer measures both the amount of air expelled and how quickly the air was expelled.
 The measurements are recorded by the spirometer.